 Achievement-Striving… (88) — 79

-I have very high desires to work hard and get ahead.
+I have a very high desire to work hard and get ahead.

 This has dropped a little over the last 15 months, and this is because I now see just how important social connection and relationship warmth is for long term health and happiness.